windy-civi/windy-civi/scraper_next/brainstorm.md

     └── ...
 ```

-#### Locale Repo
+#### Locale Git Repo
-Will contain links to git submodules that have event logs for different sessions.
-Will also contain scripts to rebuild data easily.
+Overall locale repo (also generated).
+Contain links to git submodules that have event logs for different sessions/events.
+Will also contain scripts to rebuild data into Open Civic Data formats.

 ```
-# This repository implements the Open Civic Data format as a git-based system.
-# Git submodules function as append-only blockchain logs to track all changes
-# with complete history and traceability.

 ocd-blockchain-illinois/
 ├── .gitmodules
 ├── README.md